Feast On History was founded in 2012 by husband-and-wife team Danielle Oteri and Christian Galliani.

 Danielle Oteri is an art historian and an expert on the history of Campania.
-She has taught art history at Seton Hall University and has been a Lecturer at The Cloisters, Metropolitan Museum of Art and Program Director of the International Center of Medieval Art.
+She has taught art history at Seton Hall University, a Lecturer at The Cloisters, Metropolitan Museum of Art, Program Director of the International Center of Medieval Art and Museum Travel expert for TripSavvy.
 Danielle's art, food and history writing has appeared in Condé Nast Traveler, Grove Dictionary of Art, Gothamist, Metropolitan Museum of Art, NPR and Roads & Kingdoms.
 In 2010, she won a food writing award from the American Institute of Wine and Food.
-Currently she is the Museum Travel expert for TripSavvy.

 Christian Galliani is a sommelier and leads all the wine programming for Feast on History.
-Christian earned his a certificate from the Sommelier Society of America, has managed two Manhattan wine stores and was part of the wine team at Del Posto.
+Christian earned his a certificate from the Sommelier Society of America, has managed two Manhattan wine stores and was part of the wine team at Del Posto and Senior Beverage Manager at Eataly Downtown's Osteria della Pace.
 While serving as lead sommelier at Tarry Lodge they won Wine Spectator Award of Excellence for having one of the most outstanding restaurant wine lists in the world.
 He is an expert on the wines of Irpinia and has been interviewed by Today.com, Cooking Channel, Corriere della Sera and has appeared on Rai Italia for his advice on the best wines of Southern Italy.

 Our Home in Italy - Borgo La Pietraia